erinmaybach/jekyll-advance-pro/pages/home.md

   enabled: true
   align: left
   image: "/assets/images/gen/content/content-1-thumbnail.webp"
-  heading: "Fostering interdisciplinary collaboration and STEM education through the lense of bioinformatics"
+  heading: "Welcome!"
-  sub_heading: ""
+  sub_heading: "We are BioInform, a community platform passionate about interdisciplinary collaboration and and promoting STEM education through the lens of bioinformatics.
+Our website features:"
   features:
     enabled: true
     list:
-      - text: "Curated resources for learning and teaching bioinformatics."
+      - text: "A curated collection of educational resources"
         fa_icon: "fas fa-angle-right"
       - text: "Insight from experts, profesisonals, and students all using bioinformatics in their careers."
         fa_icon: "fas fa-angle-right"
-      - text: "Explore current literature where bioinformatics is used across disciplines."
+      - text: "Featured published literature highlighting bioinformatics across scientific fields"
         fa_icon: "fas fa-angle-right"
-      - text: "Go beyond the website to connect with local communities."
+      - text: "Access and information on our in-person Ambassador Program"
         fa_icon: "fas fa-angle-right"
   buttons:
     enabled: true
     list:
-      - text: "About Us"
+      - text: "Learn more about us"
         url: "/about"
         external: false
         fa_icon: ""